Stylonurina: Convergent evolution of sweep-feeding

 Strategies for sweep-feeding (raking through the substrate in search of prey) evolved independently in two of the four stylonurine superfamilies, the Stylonuroidea and the Mycteropoidea.
 In both superfamilies, the adaptations to this lifestyle involves modifications to the spines on their anterior prosomal appendages for raking through the substrate of their habitats.
 Rhenopteroids, kokomopterids and parastylonurids retained primitive prosomal appendages II-IV that were unsuited for sweep-feeding and likely adopted scavenging, whilst the hardieopterids may have been benthic bottomdwellers living partially buried in the substrate.

 Stylonuroids have fixed spines on appendages II-IV which could have been used as dragnets to rake through the sediments and thus entangling anything in their way, whilst the mycteropoids, which have some of the most extreme adaptations, likely were more selective and specialized.
 Mycteropoids possess modified blades on their anterior prosomal appendages that feature sensory setae.
 The tactile function of these might have allowed mycteropoids to select prey from the sediments in a way that stylonuroids could not.

 Systematics

 Restoration of Campylocephalus oculatus, a hibbertopterid.

 Historically, the phylogeny and systematics of the Stylonurina have been far less well understood and less resolved than that of the Eurypterina.
 Many historical analyses were limited in scope or resolution and the unique hibbertopterids have even on occasion been suggested to be a separate, but closely related, order to Eurypterida, but have lacked an analysis either proving or disproving such an idea.
 Lamsdell et al. (2011) performed the first major and comprehensive analysis of the suborder, which permitted a substantial systematic revision and comparisons to other eurypterid clades.

-Reconstruction of Brachyopterus, a rhenopterid and the earliest known stylonurine.
+Reconstruction of Brachyopterus, a rhenopteroid and the earliest known stylonurine.

 The phylogenetic analysis established that Stylonurina indeed was a monophyletic group composed of four clades: the Rhenopteroidea, Stylonuroidea, Kokomopteroidea and Mycteropoidea.
-These superfamilies in turn contain the following families (and one genus incertae sedis):
+Analyses by Lamsdell (2025) also recovered the suborder as monophyletic, with the same superfamilies.
+Per Lamsdell (2025), these superfamilies contain the following families: